BPR Rejected Claim Action - Cancel

 Cancelled Processing Status information in the Activity record

-When an Allocation is Cancelled, a 'BPR Cancellation' badge is added to the NDIS Support Allocation in the Activity to reflect this:
+When an Allocation is Cancelled, a 'Cancellations' badge is displayed in the Finance section of the Activity to reflect this:

 N.B.
 Only Staff Members with the 'View Financial Information' Staff Account privilege can see the Price, Value, BPR Status and Invoicing columns.